Punyam-Chauhan/AppxToSetup/README.md

 # AppxToSetup Maker By Punyam Chauhan
-Create traditional Setup.exe for your Appx package
 =================================================================

+Create Traditional Setup.exe for your Appx files

 >> INSTRUCTIONS <<